jagadeesh-k-2802/simple-email-fork/README.md

-# FairEmail
+# SimpleEmail

-*Open source, privacy friendly email app*
+*SimpleEmail is Free Software, minimalistic and privacy friendly email app* This project has been forked from [FairEmail](https://github.com/M66B/open-source-email).

 This email app might be for you if your current email app: